How I learned to slow down

 About an hour-and-a-half later we would return refreshed by more tea.
 Now, this is where we put in some concentrated effort.

 We would work, without stop, well, without stopping very much, for an hour and three quarters.
 Again someone would be sent to put the kettle on.
 This journey could take about four minutes if we were at the far end of the campus and if rushed.
 But we gardeners were too wise to rush.
 It just wasn’t the done thing.

-Even on some of the most grueling of long days we would have packed up by 4:45 p.m. knowing that we had done our bit.
-This exhausting life is not for everyone, and without sufficient supplies of tea I don’t see how this level of output can be achieved.
+Even on some of the most gruelling of long days, we would have packed up by 4:45 p.m. knowing that we had done our bit.
+This exhausting life is not for everyone, and without sufficient supplies of tea, I don’t see how this level of output can be achieved.